Settings of the TwinCAT module generator

 return

-The PostCodeGenerationCallbackFcn property is then set to "MyCallback".
-By default, the Settings of the TwinCAT module generator is passed to the function, so that you have access to all data of the current project in the callback function.
+The PostCodeGenerationCallbackFcn property is then set to “MyCallback”.
+By default, the ProjectExporter object is passed to the function, so that you have access to all data of the current project in the callback function.

 Project.PostPublishCallbackFcn

-A function can be called here as a string that is called after the compilation, i.e. creation of the TwinCAT objects.
+Here, a function can be called as a string to be called after the compilation, i.e., after the TwinCAT objects are created.

 For example, an m-file MyCallback.m can be created in the workspace with the following content: